yinkaipeng/spark/docs/timeline.md

 Here a background update takes place every five minutes; a refresh is also triggered on a page refresh if there has not been one in the last minute.

 What makes for the best configuration?
-It depends on cluster size.
-The smaller the cluster, the smaller the background refresh interval can be -and the manual refresh interval then set to zero, to disable that option entirely.
+If there are no load problems on the ATS service, a configuration with a background refresh only is simple and works well.
+It is only if the load on the YARN ATS server is high from use across the cluster that the manual options merit investigation.

 #### YARN History Provider Configuration Options: